On small-time local controllability: Introduction

+In past few decades, different approaches have been developed to study the fundamental properties of small-time locally controllable systems using their vector fields.
+The essence of most of these approaches is to provide answers to two fundamental questions: i) how much pointwise information about the vector fields of the system is needed to completely characterize small-time local controllability of the system?, and ii) how is the asymptotic behaviour of the reachable sets of the system for small times?
+It turns out that these two questions are closely connected and the answers to them would shed some light on other important questions in mathematical control theory~\cite{AA:1999, RMB-GS:90,MK:06}.
+Despite a large body of literature on this topic, for general control systems, the above questions are still unanswered.

-Controllability of systems is one of the central concepts in mathematical control theory.
-For linear control systems, the notion of controllability has been first studied by Kalman and his coworkers~\cite{kalman1960contributions}.
-Using the state-space approach, it can be shown that the well-known Kalman rank condition completely characterizes controllability of linear systems~\cite{REK-YCH-SKN:1963}.
-For nonlinear system, various notions of controllability have been defined and studied in the literature~\cite{HJS:1983}.
-While different setting have been proposed for studying nonlinear control systems~\cite{JCW:1979},~\cite{JPA-ACL:1984},~\cite{jurdjevicgeometric1996}, it turns out that the geometric control theory is one of the most suitable frameworks for studying local controllability of systems.
-In geometric control theory, a control system is defined as a \emph{parametrized} family of vector fields on a manifold, where the parameters are the controls and the manifold is the state space of the system~\cite{jurdjevicgeometric1996}.
-For studying the local properties of a control system, without loss of generality one can assume that the state space of the system is an Euclidean space $\R^n$.
-Also, for the sake of simplicity, we assume that the control set of the system is the compact convex set $[-1,1]^m$.
-Therefore, a control system can be considered as a family $\mathcal{X}=\{X_0,X_1,\ldots,X_m\}$ of vector fields on $\R^n$.
-A trajectory for the control system $\mathcal{X}$ is an absolutely continuous curve $x:[0,T]\to \R^n$ such that
+\paragraph*{Literature review} In control literature, various framework have been proposed for studying nonlinear control systems~\cite{JPA-ACL:1984, jurdjevicgeometric1996, JCW:1979}.
+It turns out that the geometric control theory is one of the suitable settings for studying controllability of systems.
+In geometric control theory, a control system is defined as a \emph{parametrized} family of vector fields on a \emph{manifold}, where the parameters are the controls and the manifold is the state space of the system~\cite{jurdjevicgeometric1996}.
+For $\nu\in \mathbb{Z}_{\ge 0}\cup\{\infty,\omega\}$, a $\mathrm{C}^{\nu}$ control-affine system is defined as a pair $(\mathcal{X},\mathfrak{C})$, where $\mathcal{X}=\{X_0,X_1,\ldots,X_m\}$ is a family of $\mathrm{C}^{\nu}$ vector fields on $\R^n$ and $\mathfrak{C}\subseteq \R^m$ is a control set such that $\vect{0}_m\in \mathfrak{C}$.
+A trajectory for the control-affine system $(\mathcal{X},\mathfrak{C})$ is an absolutely continuous curve $x:[0,T]\to \R^n$ such that